dunglas/doc/getting-started/api.md

 We have a working data model backed by a database.
 But we also got a working hypermedia REST API thanks to **[API Platform Core](../core/index.md)**.

 The core, like the schema generator, is already pre-installed and properly configured.
-We just need to mark resources we want to expose with an `@Resource` annotation.
-Open any of the generated entities, and you'll see that the schema generator already added this annotation for us.
+We just need to mark resources we want to expose with a `@Resource` annotation.
+Open any of the generated entities, and you'll see that the schema generator has already added this annotation for us.

 And our API is already finished!
 How would it be easier?